OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Creating a Bitbucket Pipe

 A Pipe consists of a bunch of files which make up a Docker image.
 The Pipe I created has it's image based on the pre-existing [octopusdeploy/octo](https://hub.docker.com/r/octopusdeploy/octo) image.
 The finished Pipe has been published as [octopipes/pack](https://hub.docker.com/r/octopipes/pack/) on Docker Hub.

- Firstly, a quick word of warning, creating a Pipe can be quite involved.
-Thankfully though, Atlassian provides a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on their website.
+At first, creating a Pipe might seem quite daunting.
+Helpfully though, Atlassian provide a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on their website.

 :::warning
 I created this Pipe on an Ubuntu machine using a Bash terminal.
 If you are using a different platform, you may need to tweak the commands used here.